mtscott3/Inside-Sales-Training/README.md

 ##TECHNOLOGIES USED: Html, CSS, Javascript

 Hello sales super stars!
-My name is Matthew Taylor Scott, and I'm a sales professional with a B.S. in Biology and a Master of Business Administration that I achieved during my 5 years of working for one of the largest Contract Development & Manufacturing Organizations.
+My name is Taylor Scott, and I'm a sales professional with a B.S. in Biology and a Master of Business Administration that I achieved during my 5 years of working for one of the largest Contract Development & Manufacturing Organizations.
 I gained knowledge in the Pharma & Biotech manufacturing industry delivering results where I exceeded my sales